Board of Directors

 President – Nick Consiglio

-Nick has worked tirelessly for over three decades in search of that cure and remains as committed as ever to the Kids Without Cancer mission to eradicate childhood cancer.
-Nick currently works for Yanfeng Global Automotive Interiors in Plymouth, Michigan as Corporate Manager, Supply Chain Logistics.
+Nick has worked tirelessly for the past 36 years in search of that cure and remains as committed as ever to the Kids Without Cancer mission to eradicate childhood cancer.
+He is currently a Crew Chief of B-52D 55-0677 undergoing restoration at the Yankee Air Museum in Ypsilanti, Michigan.
+Nick retired in 2017 from Yanfeng Global Automotive Interiors in Plymouth, Michigan as Corporate Manager, Supply Chain Logistics.
 He has held similar positions over the past 40 years with The Stroh Brewery Company, Ryder Transportation Management, Plastech Engineered Products, Johnson Controls, Inc.

 Chris Olzem was attracted to Kid’s Without Cancer’s mission to eradicate childhood cancer by exploring treatment modifications and causes of cancer.
 Chris’ brother Gary survived childhood Leukemia, but the side effects of his treatments caused brain tumors as an adult.
 Through research such as those funded by Kids Without Cancer, today’s treatment protocol has been modified and improved.
 Gary passed away in 2005 at the age of 39 with a wife and two children.